jfpatrick/accsoft-gui-rad-comrad/docs/basic/rules.rst

    Numeric range rule in Rules editor

-If you leave "Use default channel" checkbox marked, it will use the standard channel of the widget to evaluate the rules (e.g. the one defined through channel property of :ref:`CLabel <clabel>`).
+If you leave "Use default channel" checkbox marked, it will use the standard channel of the widget to evaluate the rules (e.g. the one defined through channel property of :ref:`clabel`).
 Alternatively, you can unmark the checkbox and enter any arbitrary channel address.

 For `Numeric Range Rules`_ and `Enum Rules`_, the evaluation UI consists of